 If the incident was extremely minor, say you accidentally backed into an empty parked car while you were backing out of your space in the supermarket and merely scratched off a little paint, you probably don't need to involve the police.
 You have nothing to lose by calling them, but odds are good they will tell you they don't need to come out to the scene.

 If there has been serious property damage to either car and especially if someone has been injured, the police need to be called.
 Even if someone is claiming to be fine but is showing signs of potential injury like consistently rubbing his back or neck, it is wise to call the police.
-Once they arrive, politely request that they write up and file a formal report of the accident.
+Once they arrive, politely request that they write up and file aof the accident.

 The report will contain information such as the date, time and conditions under which the accident occurred.
-A police report can also go a long way toward proving liability, a potentially crucial piece of information when it comes time to submit a claim with the insurance company.
+A police report can also go a long way toward proving, a potentially crucial piece of information when it comes time to submit a claim with the insurance company.